-You may have heard of a number of different types of literature review.
-Common terms include:
+There are a number of different types of literature review.
+Common types include:

-For the purposes of this guide, we will focus on general principles that apply to anyone (from any discipline) conducting a good-quality literature review.
+This guide focuses on general principles that apply to conducting a good-quality literature or narrative review.

 A critical summary and assessment of the range of existing materials dealing with knowledge and understanding in a given field … Its purpose is to locate the research project, to form its context or background, and to provide insights into previous work